 A fundraiser is going to take a lot of time and effort to put together.
 You'll need people that can help spread the word about your fundraiser as well as volunteers to help with events and initiatives.
 Before you start thinking about what you want to do for your fundraiser, spend a little time thinking about who could help you along the way.

 Putting out a few general calls for volunteers can be helpful, but if you want to find the right people for the job, you're going to need to be a little more proactive.
-Take time to think about specific skills congregation members have that you could utilize.
+Take time to think about specific skills and talents congregation members have that you could utilize.

 A member of your deacon board may work in marketing and could be the best person to help promote your event.
 Parents that like to volunteer at school events could help you at your fundraising event.
 If you know someone that has a skill you could use, don't be afraid to reach out to them to ask them for help.